xavierchia/xavierchia.github.io/_posts/2022-02-07-self-sabotage.md

 Possibly even more powerful are [incantations](https://www.youtube.com/watch?v=u6V75B_K2kM).
 These are affirmations with a physiological component.
 You use your body and your voice to embody the meaning behind the words.
 I also want to try those even though this is gonna feel very weird at first.

+## Closing Thoughts

+I wrote everything you read just for myself.
+But I've decided to put it online since I believe there's some value in seeing how someone works his way through a problem like this.

+Maybe it inspires you to try something similar.

 So that’s it for now.
 I’ll keep you posted.

 *Jakob*